United Kingdom votes to decide the fate of Brexit, again

 Johnson, the New York-born former mayor of London, won the top job in July.
 His predecessor, Theresa May, resigned after failing to get parliamentary backing for her Brexit deal with the EU and then losing her party’s majority in a snap election.

-Corbyn, once an opponent of the EU who now says he would remain neutral if he was a prime minister overseeing another referendum, was repeatedly grilled over his Brexit plans.
+Corbyn, once an opponent of the EU, says he would remain neutral if he was a prime minister overseeing another referendum.
 He pledged to overthrow a “rigged system” he said was run by billionaires and tax dodgers.